oneclick/rubyinstaller.org-website/downloads.md

 ---
 ### Which version to download?

+<b>Don't use the Ruby 2.5.0</b> installer, unless you want to solve issues when installing gems!
-If you don’t know what version to install and you’re getting started with Ruby, we recommend you use Ruby <b>2.4.X</b> installers.
-These provide a stable language and a extensive list of packages (gems) that are compatible and updated.
+If you don’t know what version to install and you’re getting started with Ruby, we recommend you use Ruby <b>2.4.X</b> as x64 or x86 installer.
+These provide a stable language and the biggest number of compatible gems.

-However, not all packages (gems) are maintained.
+However, not all gems are maintained.
 Some older packages may not be compatible with newer versions of Ruby and RubyInstaller.

-To use newer versions you will require some knowledge about compilers and solving dependency issues, which might be too complicated if you just want to play with the language.
+In any case, if you find gems that are not compatible, you're encouraged to notify the gem author or even better open pull requests about this issue.

 ### Which Development Kit?